 The choice is endless so be brave – from veggies like broccoli, carrots, spinach and beetroot to fruits like bananas, which help rebalance electrolytes and prevent muscle cramping.

 You will go far on your journey of building lean muscle if you aren’t afraid to step out of your comfort zone.

 It’s very hard to stick to a plate of beans, sweet potato, and courgette every day, but if you change it up it will remain exciting.

 Even that same meal can be made interesting by spiralising the courgette or blending the beans into a dip or making sweet potato mash.
 Keep it fresh!

 It’s dead simple – eat more!

-To build muscle you have to create a calorie surplus – eating more calories than your body burns through daily activities, workouts and normal physiological processes.
+When building lean muscle you have to create a calorie surplus – eating more calories than your body burns through daily activities, workouts and normal physiological processes.